 A bachelor’s degree in Speech-Language Pathology (NQF level 8); or

-Any other relevant degree at the level of an honours degree (NQF level 8), provided that sufficient background in communication intervention and research is evident, in which case an admissions examination may be required;
+Any other relevant degree at the level of an honours degree (NQF level 8), provided that sufficient background in severe communication disability and research is evident, in which case an admissions examination may be required;